 Roots for Kids: A Genealogy Guide for Young People

-New Second Edition:
+New Third Edition:

 New in June 2007, a revised edition of my first book, Roots for Kids.
 With over half of the material new and incorporating how genealogy is done in this day of extensive databases on the web, this long-time favorite gets a needed revision.
 Still popular with schools and individuals, including many adults who find it a great way to start their own searching, the book now incorporates, in the same easy style, the information needed to take your search from its beginnings out to local, state, national and international sites for research.